AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/enable-frontend-pipeline/update-project.md

 1. Prepare the `ui.content` module for the front-end pipeline by adding two Sling configs.

-    * Create a new file at `com.adobe.cq.wcm.core.components.config.HtmlPageItemsConfig` - this includes all the front-end files that the `ui.frontend` module generates under the `dist` folder using webpack build process.
+    * Create a file at `com.adobe.cq.wcm.core.components.config.HtmlPageItemsConfig` - this includes all the front-end files that the `ui.frontend` module generates under the `dist` folder using webpack build process.

     ```xml
     ...